F-Azevedo/petshop-api/README.md

 ```bash
 docker exec api /usr/src/server/RunTests.sh
 ```
-The command above can be used anywhere inside the T1-BD folder.
+The command above can be used anywhere inside the Petshop-api folder.